LilyTronics/lily_data_logger_software/readme.md

   * Only for logging data (measurements).
   * Provided as is and has no support.
   * Free and open source.
+  * Build in driver for the following instruments:
+    * Arduino DAQ: reading analog voltages, reading and writing digital IO, sketch for the Arduino is included in this repo.
+    * Multimeter giving random values for voltage and current (for testing measurements)

 * XE: eXtended Edition.
   * All features of the CE.